25 Common Fishkeeping Mistakes That Create Fish Tank Problems

-It is advisable to start a brand new fish tank with a few starter fish.
+I will advise you to start a brand new fish tank with a few starter fish.
 After complete cycling, you can bring more fish.
-Adding new fish directly to the main tank is another common but crucial mistake.
+Adding newly bought fish directly to the main tank is another common but crucial mistake.

 Quarantining fish is essential not only for new tanks but also anytime you bring new members to your existing aquarium.

 6) Wrong Fish Selection: